 Willamette Valley Fruit Co initiated a strawberry recall in June 2023 and five additional frozen products were recalled.
 These products are sold at Walmart, Costco, and HEB stores as part of the Great Value and Rader Farms brands.
 The affected products are distributed by Willamette Valley Fruit and include:

 - Great Value Mixed Fruit 4-lb

 What should you do if you become ill after eating strawberries?

 If you're someone who buys or eats frozen organic strawberries, you should check your food labels.
 A list of lot codes and "best by" dates on the affected packages is located at the FDA update page.

 If you suspect you may have eaten the recalled fruit, consult your doctor to find out whether you should get a hepatitis A vaccine.
 This is usually only effective if you get it within two weeks of exposure to contaminated food.

 The FDA advises consumers to avoid eating the recalled strawberries as well as to return any remaining packages to the store where they were purchased.
-You may also destroy the recalled strawberries, and if you have more questions about the strawberry recall, you can contact Scenic Fruit Company.
+You may also destroy the recalled strawberries.

 Here are some guidelines to help you stay safe when eating fruits and vegetables.

 According to the CDC, you can decrease your risk of becoming ill from eating fresh produce by choosing fruits and vegetables that are not damaged or bruised, keeping them separate from raw meat or poultry, and keeping any pre-cut foods refrigerated or on ice.